aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/_index.md

 ## Add Vertical Gradient to PostScript (PS) with Aspose.Page

-Learn the art of incorporating visually appealing vertical gradients into your PostScript documents.
+Learn the art of incorporating visually appealing **vertical gradient** fills into your PostScript documents.
 Aspose.Page for .NET provides a comprehensive guide, ensuring you elevate your document creation effortlessly.
 [Read More](./add-vertical-gradient-to-postscript-ps/)

 ## Add Vertical Gradient to XPS with Aspose.Page for .NET

-Enhance your XPS documents with vertical gradients using Aspose.Page for .NET.
+Enhance your XPS documents with **vertical gradient** fills using Aspose.Page for .NET.
 Our step-by-step guide makes integration seamless, allowing you to bring a touch of sophistication to your projects.
 [Read More](./add-vertical-gradient-to-xps/)

 Dive into these tutorials and discover the creative possibilities that Aspose.Page for .NET unlocks for your document creations.
 Elevate your projects with dynamic and visually stunning gradient fills.

 ## Gradient Fills Tutorials
 ### [Add Diagonal Gradient to PostScript (PS) with Aspose.Page .NET](./add-diagonal-gradient-to-postscript-ps/)
 Explore the simplicity of adding diagonal gradients to PostScript documents in .NET with Aspose.Page.
 Elevate your projects with dynamic visual elements.